Strange4/monke/deliverables/proposal.md

 Broad goal: she wants to type faster to keep up with the typing speeds required by her job.

 User stories (give at least 2):
 1. _Her boss started hiring more people at the office company.
 She feels that she has to keep up or she risks missing on the promotions she deserves 🙏_
+    - Ability to select the difficulty of the text by choosing what kind of characters to have in the text
+    - ability to choose the language of the text that is more suitable to the user
 2. _She always wanted to learn how to type without looking at the keyboard.
 She wants to improve_
+    - have a section with links on articles about how to get better
+    - ability to play as many time as the user want, with ability to track progress
 ---

 **User persona 3**